saullocastro/desicos/doc/source/tutorials/cppot/gui/index.rst

 by clicking the ‘Set Cone Geometry’-Button or the ‘Cone Geometry Tool’- Item in the Menu ‘Tools’ in the menu bar.

 When started, the window in Figure 7 will be opened.
-On the left side are five changeable lines and some further information about the cone geometry.
-It is possible to change the the half-cone angle and the radii of the different cone parts.
+On the left side are four changeable lines and some further information about the cone geometry.
+It is possible to change the the half-cone angle and the dimensions of the cone.
 The parts between `r1` and `r2` and between `r3` and `r4` are auxiliary parts used for cutting and molding the edges of the cone.
-Between `r2` and `r3` is the so called free cone area.
+Between `r2` and `r3` (each with height `H`) is the so called *free cone area*.

 The algorithm of the ply piece design will try to cover the whole cone, but the investigation and evaluation of the fiber angle deviation will be only applied to the free cone.

 On the right side of the window is a dynamic drawing, which will change with the entered values.
-There is also the definition of the cone coordinate system at the vertex.
+There is also the definition of the coordinate system.

-On the right side of the Input lines are the maximum length and width of the free cone and the length of both support areas.
-The length is measured in the z-direction.

 .. figure:: ../../../../figures/modules/cppot/gui/fig_07.png
     :width: 700